Contributors Dropdown icon

 • 10% of the budget for 'out there' ideas you want to try or test, including areas where you lack experience.
 This marketing mix can be guided by research, intuition, or both.

-If you split this way, you can ensure that you clock in certain average returns and keep room to generate some positive outliers.
+If you split your marketing budget this way, you can ensure that you clock in certain average returns and keep room to generate some positive outliers.

 To wrap up, you'll achieve the best results when you align your marketing budget to company goals and how to reach your target audience in the best way.
 That comes from carefully drilling down on objectives by collaborating with stakeholders, assessing past performance, and considering holistic costs instead of just ad spend.

-So, keep analyzing your performance data and make the necessary changes to reap the highest ROI.
+So, keep analyzing your performance data and make the necessary changes in your marketing strategies to reap the highest ROI.
 If you do that regularly, you'll avoid unpleasant surprises and be a winning marketing organization.
 Good luck!